 “Otokoyama” literally translates to “Man Mountain.”
 The name alludes to the drinking parties some samurais had before war.
 This sake packs a dry, full-bodied taste with hints of dark plum or black cherry.
 It’s become synonymous with good sake worldwide due to its perfect flavor for pairing with Japanese sushi and sashimi.
 Expect sweetness and velvety texture you’ll want to share with your friends.

-With a history spanning over 340 years, this brewery's sake was a favorite of the Tokugawa Shogunate.
-It was so popular with people in Edo (present-day Tokyo), it was even depicted in works by one of Japan’s most famous ukiyo-e painting masters, Kitagawa Utamaro (c.
-1753–1806).
-Brewed in Hokkaido, the northernmost island in Japan, Otokoyama uses water from Mt.
-Daisetsu, literally meaning “lots of snow.”
-The ice water along with crisp cold air in the harsh climate of Hokkaido translates into the dry and sharp taste of sake.
+With a history spanning over 340 years, this brewery's sake was a favorite of the Tokugawa shogunate.
+It was so popular with people in Edo, it was even depicted in works by one of Japan’s most famous “Ukiyoe” painting masters, Utamaro.
+Brewed in Hokkaido, the northernmost island in Japan, Otokoyama uses water from Mount Daisetsu, literally meaning “lots of snow.”
+The ice water along with crisp cold air in harsh climate of Hokkaido translates into the dry and sharp taste of sake.

 Explore the world of sake with Tippsy Sake Club, our subscription program with exclusive

 Sign up to receive special offers and sake inspiration!